What we do

 Our focus is more on the promotion of indigenous nature conservation projects, which, founded by tribal communities themselves, aim to preserve their own culture, to protect ecosystems and to secure the existence of wild animals.

-We have been working on our first own projects in South East Asia for some years and are now working in Kenya.
+We have been working on first projects in South East Asia for some years and are now working in Kenya.
 Information on this can be found on our project page Wildlife and People.